 I still struggle with feelings of guilt over leaving Ava but I have learnt that these times are so very important for both Walter and I and for caring for our marriage and remembering that even though we are now parents, we are still the people we once were before the responsibility of parenting our much loved child.

-If you've enjoyed this post and would like to engage with me, you can find me chatting away over on Twitter, sharing on Face Book, posting happy snaps on Instagram or just being silly and letting it all hang out on SnapChat.
+If you've enjoyed this post and would like to engage with me, you can find me chatting away over on Twitter, sharing on Face Book, posting happy snaps on Instagram.
 Come join the conversation and let's have some fun!

 Subscribe to my blog & newsletter & never miss out on my ramblings again!